UKPLab/5pils/dataset/README.md

 **Main items**

 - `URL`: URL leading to the fact-checking article
+- `image URL`: URL leading to the fact-checked image
 - `image path` : local path to the image
 - `publication date` : publication date of the fact-checking article
 - `was the photo used before?` : answer to the Provenance pillar